 Weight

-The RIDGID stand weighs 14 lbs, is semi wobbly, and has four height settings.
-The highest gives you a 36” cutting cart deck height.
-It also has quick release clips that make the stand easy to collapse if you need more room in your vehicle.
+The RIDGID stand weighs 14 lbs, is somewhat wobbly, and has four height settings.
+The highest setting provides a 36″ cutting cart deck height.
+It also features quick-release clips that make the stand easy to collapse if you need more room in your vehicle.

 Cut Quality

-I cut the same porcelain tile on the RIDGID and the DeWalt D24000 and got the same jagged edge.
-The difference is in the precision, which comes down to tray play.
+The cut quality is good.
+I cut the same porcelain tile on the RIDGID and the DeWalt D24000 and got the same edge.
+See video below.

 Build Quality

-The drain plug location is right over the stand leg.
-So you can’t just let it drain out over a 5gal. bucket at the end of the day.
-Instead, you have to babysit and when it gets low replace the cap so it doesn’t run onto the stand leg and make a mess.
+The drain plug location isn’t ideal, as it’s right over one of the stand legs.
+Therefore, you can’t simply let it drain into a 5-gallon bucket at the end of the day.
+Instead, you have to watch it until the water level gets low, replace the cap, and then dump the rest by hand to avoid water dribbling onto the stand leg and foor.

 Water Containment